microsoft/react-native-windows-samples/docs/IRedBoxHandler-api-windows.md

 # IRedBoxErrorInfo

 This object provides information about the error.
-For javascript errors, a callstack is also provided.
+For javascript errors, a call stack is also provided.

 ## Properties